Written by Pradeep

 Some of the ways to get rid of bad breath during pregnancy are:

-- Maintain good oral Hygiene: Whether pregnant or not, the best way to keep bad breath away is to follow good oral hygiene.
+Whether pregnant or not, the best way to keep bad breath away is to follow good oral hygiene.
 Take care to brush and floss your teeth twice a day and if required after every meal.
 Do not brush too hard as it may wear away the enamel, causing tooth decay.
 Rinse your mouth with salt water/ lemon juice every day to keep bad breath at bay.
-Remember, dental problems and gum diseases can affect the fetus as well
+Remember, dental problems and gum diseases can affect the fetus as well.

-- Visit the dentist regularly: Just to be extra sure, visit the dentist regularly to ensure that you have no dental problems.
-Make sure to get a complete checkup early to avoid any complications later
+Just to be extra sure, visit the dentist regularly to ensure that you have no dental problems.
+Make sure to get a complete oral checkup early to avoid any complications later.

-- Go for foods rich in Calcium: To prevent dentals problems, it is a good idea to eat calcium rich foods during pregnancy.
+To prevent dentals problems, it is a good idea to eat calcium rich foods during pregnancy.
 Milk and its products must be part of the daily diet.
-You might also want to include calcium supplements; consult your doctor and go ahead
+You might also want to include calcium supplements; consult your doctor and go ahead.

-- Avoid Foods with strong odor: It’s better to avoid foods that have strong smell like onion, garlic and spicy foods that aggravate bad breath.
+It’s better to avoid foods that have strong smell like onion, garlic and spicy foods that aggravate bad breath.
 Cut down on tea and coffee intake and if you must, rinse your mouth well after drinking.
 It’s a good idea to carry mints and lemon candies when you have to socialize to avoid embarrassment.
-You could also chew gum after meals that remove bacterial accumulation and increase saliva production
+You could also chew gum after meals that remove bacterial accumulation and increase saliva production.

 During pregnancy, women are so occupied with their diet and wellness that oral problems are almost sidelined.
 Dental well-being is very important too during those nine months and it is better to go for a complete checkup when you are planning to have a baby to avoid any complications later.
 Consult your doctor about oral care and stay safe as you prepare yourself for the most wonderful phase of your life.